fission-codes/auth-lobby/README.md

 You can define some optional parameters as well:
 * `lifetimeInSeconds`, how long an action should be authorised for.
 The default is one month.
 * `newUser`, `t` or `f`, if this parameter is given and the user has not signed in before, this will pre-select the appropriate screen for the user.
 If `newUser` is set to `t`, it'll show the create-account screen, and if set to `f`, it'll show the sign-in (aka. link) screen.
 If this parameter is not given at all, the user will be able to chose themselves.
+* `sdk`, the sdk version used.
+This is temporarily optional for backwards compatibility.
 * `theme`, path or ipfs cid to a theme json file.
 See the [theming](#theming) section below for more info.

 ```shell